UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/documentation.md

 ```
 Get the number of samples stored in the box

-_Note: This method was implemented towards the end of the project and therefore has not been used yet._
+_Note: This method was implemented towards the end of the project and therefore has not been used in InventoryManager yet._

 ### Return
 - int: Number of samples